 7. Sobriety from Drugs and Alcohol

-The fact that you are not using is cause for huge celebration.
+The fact that you are not using is cause for a huge celebration.
 Even if nothing good ever happens again in your life—an extreme thought, I know — being clean and sober is already enough.
 When you’re not sober, you forfeit the job, the relationship or anything else you want to achieve.
 Drugs and alcohol are thieves in the night and can take away everything you’ve ever dreamed of in an instance.

 8. You Can Hit the Restart Button